-- 1. School staff will continuously supervise the student to ensure their safety. - 2.
-The principal and school suicide prevention coordinator will be made aware of the situation as soon as reasonably possible. - 3.
+1. School staff will continuously supervise the student to ensure their safety.

+- 2. The principal and school suicide prevention coordinator will be made aware of the situation as soon as reasonably possible. - 3.
 The school counselor will contact the student's parent or guardian, and/or mentor crisis team as described in the Parental Notification and Involvement section, and will assist the family with urgent referral.
 When appropriate, this may include calling emergency services or bringing the student to the local Emergency Department, but in most cases will involve setting up an outpatient mental health or primary care appointment and communicating the reason for referral to the healthcare provider. - 4.
-Staff will ask the student's parent or guardian for written permission to discuss the student's health with outside care, if appropriate.

-5. In order to facilitate such identification, the CISD will provide training to all staff and students, at appropriate grade levels, in recognizing the warning signs for suicide.
+If the student requires emergency medical attention or outside mental health intervention, the school counselor or other member of the district/campus crisis team will contact the parent/guardian after needed services have been arranged. - 5.
+Staff will ask the student's parent or guardian for written permission to discuss the student's health with outside care, if appropriate. - 6.
+In order to facilitate such identification, the CISD will provide training to all staff and students deemed necessary in recognizing the warning signs for suicide.